ahkimn/6835-Project-Fiends/README.md

 The Finger tracking codebase is located in the folder *./finger_tracking*.

-Download any sequences from the dropbox link above, and place inside the *./sequence/* folder (at the same level as the example folder)
+Download any sequences from the Dropbox link above, and place inside the *./sequence/* folder (at the same level as the example folder)

 To run the main script, which extracts and saves finger positions from a data sequence, first change the line defining the variable **PROJECT_ROOT_DIR** to the root dir of the project on the local machine.